VA Loan Entitlement Explained

 - If I sold a previous VA-financed home, do I need to formally request entitlement restoration, or was it automatic?

-VA loan entitlement is the dollar amount the VA will pay your lender if you default on your loan.
+VA loan entitlement is the dollar amount the VA will pay your lender if you default on the loan.
 It is a guarantee, not a loan itself.
 Because lenders carry less risk, they can offer zero-down financing to veterans.
 The VA guarantees 25% of the loan amount, so your available entitlement directly determines how large a loan you can take without a down payment.

 Yes.
 You can use your VA loan benefit multiple times throughout your life.
 If you sell your VA-financed home and pay off the loan, your entitlement can be restored for future use.
 You can also use remaining entitlement while keeping an existing VA loan, though that situation may require a down payment depending on how much entitlement is still available.

 No. VA loan entitlement does not expire.
-As long as you meet service requirements and maintain eligibility, your benefit is available for the rest of your life.
+As long as you meet service requirements and maintain eligibility, your benefit remains available for the rest of your life.
 The amount available changes based on your loan history, but the benefit itself has no time limit.